pongpisit/cloudflare-workers-qbr-workshop/docs/06-photo-gallery.md

 ## Step 3: Add R2 Binding to New Worker

-1. Click **Settings** tab at the top
+1. Click **Bindings** tab at the top (next to Overview, Metrics, Deployments)
-2. You'll see the **Bindings** section with "Add binding" button
+2. You'll see the Bindings page with "Add binding" button
 3. Click **Add binding** button
 4. A modal will appear showing all binding types (Analytics engine, D1 database, KV namespace, R2 bucket, etc.)
 5. Click **R2 Bucket** option
-6. A configuration form will appear with two fields:
+6. A form titled "R2 bucket" will appear with two fields:
    - **Variable name**: Enter `BUCKET`
    - **R2 bucket**: Click dropdown and select `photo-gallery`
 7. Click **Deploy** button to save and apply